lheric/GitlHEVCAnalyzer/README.md

 Written in C++ with Qt5

-Build & run on windows platform only
-Windows XP or later (32/64 bit)
+Currently it can be built & run on Windows platform only Windows XP or later (32/64 bit)
-(Theoretically it should work on linux, but it is untested on other platforms)

 Contact Us